-GEARED TOWARDS THE TRANSFORMATIVE 2030 AGENDA

-Through our learning and knowledge products, we support UN staff and other relevant stakeholders in identifying innovative approaches to deliver on the requirements of a universal, more integrated and holistic 2030 Agenda.
+GEARED TOWARDS THE TRANSFORMATIVE 2030 AGENDA Through our learning and knowledge products, we support UN staff and other relevant stakeholders in identifying innovative approaches to deliver on the requirements of a universal, more integrated and holistic 2030 Agenda.

-TRULY INTER-AGENCY

-We bring together UN staff from across the system in a truly inter-agency spirit to learn from each other, exchange views on common issues, and build networks to continue learning beyond the classroom.
+TRULY INTER-AGENCY We bring together UN staff from across the system in a truly inter-agency spirit to learn from each other, exchange views on common issues, and build networks to continue learning beyond the classroom.

-ACCESSIBLE

-We offer residential courses in state-of-the-art facilities at the UN Campuses in Turin, Italy and Bonn, Germany.
+ACCESSIBLE We offer residential courses in state-of-the-art facilities at the UN Campuses in Turin, Italy and Bonn, Germany.
 We also deliver training in over 50 countries each year, thanks to our mobile team of trainers.

-UN-SPECIFIC

-We are part of the UN family, so we know what it means to work at the United Nations - be it in the field or at headquarters, in middleincome countries, in programmes or in operations, at entry level or management positions.
+UN-SPECIFIC We are part of the UN family, so we know what it means to work at the United Nations - be it in the field or at headquarters, in middle-income countries, in programmes or in operations, at entry level or management positions.

-DELIVERED DIRECTLY AT DESK

-Our distance learning courses combine self-paced online learning and live sessions with the course instructor and participants from the UN system and beyond.
+DELIVERED DIRECTLY AT DESK Our distance learning courses combine self-paced online learning and live sessions with the course instructor and participants from the UN system and beyond.
 UN staff, as well as partners can learn how they want, when they want, and still benefit from an interactive experience.

-RELEVANT TO DAILY UN WORK

-We blend external expertise with practical UN experience.
-Courses feature subject-matter expert solutions, think tanks, the private sector and civil society, as well as experienced UN practitioners.

-TAILOR-MADE

-We design and deliver customized learning programmes on-demand to meet the specific needs of organizations, departments, peace operations, or inter-agency groups.
+TAILOR-MADE We design and deliver customized learning programmes on-demand to meet the specific needs of organizations, departments, peace operations, or inter-agency groups.
+Sustainable Development Change and Innovation Core Professional Management Development String Leadership Development Safety and Security sustaining peace Establishment We were established on 1 January 2002, by the United Nations General Assembly's Resolution A/RES/55/278.
+Mission To contribute to a more effective, resultsorient and agile United Nations through learning, training and knowledge dissemination.
+Outreach Every year, we offer approximately 100 learning events, benefiting over 8,000 beneficiaries on average.

-OUR AREAS OF EXPERTISE

-Establishment

-We were established on 1 January 2002, by the United Nations General Assembly's Resolution A/RES/55/278.

-Mission

-To contribute to a more effective, resultsorient and agile United Nations through learning, training and knowledge dissemination.

-Outreach

-Every year, we offer approximately 100 learning events, benefiting over 8,000 beneficiaries on average.

-Mandate

-To serve as a system-wide knowledge management and learning institution, with a view to fostering a cohesive management culture across the UN system.
+Mandate To serve as a system-wide knowledge management and learning institution, with a view to fostering a cohesive management culture across the UN system.
+Vision To provide the skills and knowledge to empower the most valuable resource of the UN system: our people.
+Headquarters We are based in Turin.

-Headquarters

-We are based in Turin.
 Italy.
 In 2016, we opened our Knowledge Centre for Sustainable Development in Bonn, Germany.

-We are known for

-Helping the diverse staff of the UN system and other partners to learn together, share experiences, and formulate joint solutions to the challenges facing the UN.Residential courses on our campuses, e-learning opportunities, as well as "at the door" training in some 50 countries annually.
+Staff Size We have 39 staff members.
+The majority is directly engaged in learning and training activities.
+We are known for Helping the diverse staff of the UN system and other partners to learn together, share experiences, and formulate joint solutions to the challenges facing the UN.
+What we offer Residential courses on our campuses, e-learning opportunities, as well as "at the door" training in some 50 countries annually.